UK - In flight

 Xi’an - Shanghai

 We transfer to the airport for our flight to Shanghai, where we visit the Bund, the famous waterfront considered a ‘museum of international architecture’, and Nanjing Road, China’s premier 3.4-mile-long shopping street.
-We check into the Equatorial Hotel (4T) before an optional Huangpu River cruise tonight.
+We check into the Hotel Equatorial Shanghai (4T) before an optional Huangpu River cruise tonight.

 Our coach takes us to Zhouzhuang today, a quaint water town with ancient residential houses and long standing traditions.
 The rivers that lace Zhouzhuang are crossed by 14 stone bridges, and our tour includes the Twin Bridges, considered the symbol of the town, plus Shen House, a Ming style property with over 100 rooms that belonged to a descendent of a Ming dynasty millionaire, and the slightly more modest Zhang House.
 There is no motorised traffic in the town so we take a boat ride on small canals to see a little more before returning to Shanghai.